 Smoke detectors don't need much attention, regular testing and prompt replacement of batteries is all that is needed.
 Batteries will last approximately one year.
 If your battery-powered detector begins to emit its low-power warning sound (usually short beeps), remove the weak battery and replace it immediately with a fresh one.
 Have a new battery on hand always.
 However, if you neglect these requirements, your detector won't do its job if a fire starts.
 And this could result in major property damage and the loss of life in your home.

-Feel free to contact the Public Safety Divsion at 888-8337 for assistance with proper placement of smoke detectors or if you need help installing your smoke detectors.
+Feel free to contact the Public Safety Division at 317-888-8337 for assistance with proper placement of smoke detectors or if you need help installing your smoke detectors.

-If you are still confused or have further questions after review the following information, you can always call the Fire Prevention/ Public Safty Divisions and we can assist you in assuring you are installing the smoke detectors in the best locations throughout your home.
+If you are have further questions after review the following information, you can always call the Fire Prevention/ Public Safety Divisions and we can assist you in assuring you are installing the smoke detectors in the best locations throughout your home.